apollographql/apollo-server/docs/source/schema/scalars-enums.md

 ## Defining custom scalar logic

 After you define a custom scalar type, you need to define how Apollo Server interacts with it.
-Specifically, Apollo Server needs to know how to transform the scalar's value when sending and receiving it from clients.
+In particular, you need to define:

+* How the scalar's value is represented in your backend
+    * _This is often the representation used by the driver for your backing data store._
+* How the value's back-end representation is **serialized** to a JSON-compatible type
+* How the JSON-compatible representation is **deserialized** to the back-end representation

 You define these interactions in an instance of the [`GraphQLScalarType`](http://graphql.org/graphql-js/type/#graphqlscalartype) class.

+> For more information about the `graphql` library's type system, see the [official documentation](http://graphql.org/graphql-js/type/).

+## Example: The `Date` scalar

-The following `GraphQLScalarType` object defines placeholder functions for interacting with a custom scalar named `Date`:
+The following `GraphQLScalarType` object defines interactions for a custom scalar that represents a date (this is one of the most commonly implemented custom scalars).
+It assumes that our backend represents a date with the `Date` JavaScript object.

 ```js
 const { GraphQLScalarType, Kind } = require('graphql');